Updated: Nov 20

 Mental health practitioners and doctors mean well, but often they are misguided.
 The medical community’s answer to mental and emotional distress is medication.
 Often, these drugs do not help, but they do have side effects and contraindications.
 Other times, they may help with depression, but increase anxiety—or vice versa.
 In many cases, people feel emotionally numb or flat from their medications.

-The number one side effect of most antidepressants is suicidal ideation, which means patients think about killing themselves.
+The number one side effect of most antidepressants is suicidal ideation, which means patients start to feel suicidal.
 This fact should be alarming to everyone involved!
 Regrettably, suicidal ideation has become an accepted side effect by the medical community—and is treated like unavoidable collateral damage.
 I contend that drugs are not the solution, but part of the problem.

-The good news is that there is a safe, effective alternative for most people.
+The good news is that there is a safe, effective alternative.
 Bach Flower Remedies have been helping people deal with their emotional distress for almost a century.
 They do not have any side effects or contraindications.
 They do not interfere with medications, so someone on prescription or recreational drugs does not have to worry about complications.

 People suffering from emotional distress often feel isolated and unheard.
 A five-minute appointment with a doctor once a year to refill prescriptions does not qualify as being heard.
 On the other hand, an in-depth Bach consultation does give a person the opportunity to be heard.

 If you are currently taking antidepressants, anti-anxiety, or bipolar medications, do not attempt to stop them yourself.
 Contact a Bach Foundation Registered Practitioner (BFRP) in order to start taking Bach Flower Remedies.
 Once you are feeling better, you can work with your doctor to wean off medications.
 Starting and stopping these drugs are the most dangerous times and should always be carefully monitored by a doctor!